kekse1/count.php/README.md

 |    -e | --errors    | Count error log lines, if existing..                |
 |    -u | --unlog     | Deletes the whole error log file, if already exists.|

-All of these functions which are still TODO are marked as it in the default 'syntax' output..
+All of these functions which are still TODO are marked in the default 'syntax' output..

 #### Default output
 Without parameter, a helping 'syntax' output will be written to STDOUT.
 If you define one of these,